blyonscs/Case_Study_Fitness_Tracker/README.md

 LightActiveDisPer = 61.2258
 SedActiveDisPer = 0.0333

-Most activity recorded is light activity and a quarter is very active
+Most activity recorded is light activity and a quarter is very active.

 2. What percentage are each the of the minutes used segments of the total?